A Letter to an Apostle

-Considering the age and the tenure the ‘Brethren,’ have enjoyed, they must all be painfully aware of the many problems, contradictions and inconsistencies that exist vis-à-vis the truth claims of the LDS Church, as well as the myriad accusations of corruption, dishonesty, profligacy, and immorality leveled at its founder Joseph Smith.
+Considering the age and the tenure the ‘Brethren,’ have enjoyed, they must all be painfully aware of the many problems, contradictions and inconsistencies that exist vis-à-vis the truth claims of the LDS Church, as well as the myriad accusations of corruption, dishonesty, profligacy, and immorality leveled at the Church’s founder Joseph Smith Jr.

-As well, considering the Church’s historic lack of openness, I would suspect they are privy to inculpatory documents and materials locked away in the First Presidency’s vault, never to see the light of day.
+As well, considering the Church’s historic lack of candor or openness, I would not be too surprised if they are also privy to inculpatory documents and materials locked away in the First Presidency’s vault, that may never to see the light of day.

-Occasionally I have heard an intrepid member muse, “Do you think they, that is, the General Authorities, believe the Church’s is true, or are they victims of self-delusion, avarice, the affluent lifestyle the Church provides them, or is all about their egos and an exaggerated sense of self-importance.
-Is it the ‘fortune in men’s eyes, that drives them?”
+Occasionally I have heard an intrepid member muse, “Do you think they, that is, the general authorities, believe the LDS Church is true, or are they victims of self-delusion, avarice, the affluent lifestyle the Church provides them; or is about ego and an exaggerated sense of self-importance.
+Is it the ‘fortune in men’s eyes,‘ that drives them?”

-The late Grant Palmer, author of, An Insider’s View of Mormon Origins spoke about several meetings he had with a General Authority, who told him straight up that the top leaders of the Church all learn within a year or two of being called that the Church is a fraud.
+The late Grant Palmer, author of, An Insider’s View of Mormon Origins spoke about several meetings he had with a general authority, who told him straight up that the apostles all learn within a year or two of being called that the Mormon Church is a fraud.

-Did this fellow know what he was talking about, was he telling the truth?
+Did Palmer’s insider know what he was talking about, was he telling the truth?

-There is no way for me to know if this fellow was being truthful.
-He could be deluded, had an ax to grind, a liar or mad as a March hare.
-He wouldn’t be the first General Authority we could confidently apply each of those adjectives to.
+There is no way for me to know if this fellow’s statement was correct.
+He may well have been telling the truth or he may have been deluded, had an ax to grind; was lying or mad as a March hare.
+He certainly wouldn’t be the first GA for whom any or all of these adjectives might be apropos.

-But, having read Grant’s books on Jesus, having communicated with him and being aware of his service to the least among us – in his case, inmates in the Utah prison system; I don’t doubt that Grant Palmer was telling the truth.
+But, having read Grant’s books on Jesus, having communicated with him and being aware of his service to the least among us – inmates in the Utah prison system; I don’t doubt that Grant was telling the truth.

-Although Elder Brown served as an Apostle and member of the First Presidency, he confessed to moments of doubt, as shown by the following letter to a friend going through a faith crisis:
+Although Elder Brown later served as an Apostle and member of the First Presidency, he too confessed to moments of doubt, as shown by his following letter to a friend going through a faith crisis: